 John Tyler Community College generally requires placement tests in English and mathematics for all new students seeking admission to degree and certificate programs, as well as some career studies certificates programs.
 See the college catalog for specific placement testing requirements for your program.

-Eligible SAT, ACT, or Work Keys scores may also be used for placement purposes.
+Eligible SAT, or ACT scores may also be used for placement purposes.
 You can find out more about testing requirements as well as testing dates and times on our Testing Centers page.

 - Apply for financial aid.

 If you are applying for financial aid, fill out a Free Application for Federal Student Aid (FAFSA) form.
 Meeting the deadlines established by the Financial Aid Office at John Tyler will help ensure that you will be considered for the maximum amount of aid and that your funding will be in place in a timely manner.